minhyukc/Examining-the-factors-of-Medical-Costs/README.md

 # Examining-the-factors-of-Medical-Costs
-The report examining the Determining Factors Behind Medical Insurance Costs using STATA
+The report that examining the Determining Factors Behind Medical Insurance Costs using STATA.
+Written by Minhyuk Choi et al.